 This can be done in bulk order management, as follows:

-You would filter according to the date range, or order cycle.
+Filter according to the date range, or current order cycle.

 Search for ‘tomatoes’.
 All orders for tomatoes within the date range/order cycle you selected will now display.

 Click on the product ‘Tomatoes’ in the Product:Unit column.